Civ13/civ13-wiki/wiki/Starter_Guide.md

   - **Caves**: There's a reason that stone-age men were called cavemen.
     Look for entrances in rocks.
 If it has a roof, it will be darker inside.
-That means it will keep snow, cold, and rain out.
+That means it will keep snow, cold, blazing sun and rain out.
 The easiest way of surviving inclement weather. <sub>Make sure that no bears live in the cave, though...</sub>
   - **Tunnels / "Mines"**: You can dig into the underground for